taooceros/MATH-542-HW/Midterm/Midterm.typ

   preimage must have a generating set of size larger or equal to $7$.

-  Note that a subgroup in $ZZ^5$ is a $ZZ$-submodule, and since $ZZ$ is a PID, all of its submodule must have smaller rank than $ZZ^5$.
+  Note that a subgroup in $ZZ^5$ is a $ZZ$-submodule, and since $ZZ$ is a PID, all of its submodule is free and must have smaller rank than $ZZ^5$.
 Thus, the preimage must have rank at most $5$.
-However, the rank is equal to the smallest generating set of the module, and thus we have a contradiction.
+The rank is equal to the smallest generating set of the module, and thus we have a contradiction.
 ]

 = Problem 4